juvenal/juvenal.github.io/_posts/2015-05-07-released-advance-toolchain-60-7.md

 layout: post
 categories: work ibm-ltc
 ---
-A new update release for the 6.0 series of the Advance Toolchain for Linux on POWER is now available.
+A new update release for the 6.0 series of the Advance Toolchain for Linux on POWER is now available.<!--more-->

 This is a maintenance release for the 6.0 series (6.0-7) and contains a series of fixes.
 Among them, it provides: